 Tracking fintech, banking & financial services innovations since 1994

-A look at the companies demoing live at FinovateEurope on February 11-13, 2020 in Berlin.
+A look at the companies demoing at FinovateFall on September 14-16, 2020.
 Register today and save your spot.

 Bambu is building innovative solutions for the digital wealth landscape with focus on customer engagement.

 Achieving customer outcomes through goal-based investing

 Why It’s Great Re-centering wealth management to the customer and away from the product.

 Nick Wakefield, Managing Dir.
 Wakefield is a keen innovator in financial technology, helping to build Bambu across Europe.
 He is also the Co-Founder of Regulation Asia, the leading intelligence hub for regulatory professionals across Asia-Pacific.
 LinkedIn

 Sam Beeby, Ops.
 Dir.
 Beeby has 15 years of experience in digital product delivery for clients including Google, Facebook, Nike and Amazon.
 He is now focused on revolutionising financial services with human-centered designs.
 LinkedIn